DSTU 9112:2021: Application of the standard

-The standard is intended for transliteration and reverse transliteration (retransliteration) of Old Ukrainian (Ukrainian varieties of Old East Slavic), Middle Ukrainian (Ruthenian) and New Ukrainian texts (Modern Ukrainian since c.
+The standard is intended for transliteration and reverse transliteration (retransliteration) of Ancient Ukrainian (Ukrainian varieties of Old East Slavic), Old Ukrainian (Ruthenian) and New Ukrainian texts (Modern Ukrainian since c.
 1800).

+Systems

+The standard provides transliteration systems with diacritics (System A) and without diacritics (System B) for Ancient, Old, and Modern Ukrainian.
+The transliteration rules for the alphabets currently in use are as follows.